wahyueko22/stenographer/README.md

     # out to a local PCAP file so they can be opened in Wireshark.
     $ stenoread 'net 1.1.1.0/24' -w /tmp/output_for_wireshark.pcap

+    # Request packets with mac address = 00:1A:2B:3C:4D:5E , writing them
+    # out to a local PCAP file so they can be opened in Wireshark.
+    $ stenoread 'mac 00:1A:2B:3C:4D:5E' -w /tmp/mac_address.pcap

 Downloading
 -----------